 Your pledge and our statutory lien rights will allow us to apply the funds in your account(s) to what you owe when you are in default, except as limited by federal or state law.
 If we do not apply or offset the funds in your account(s) to satisfy your obligation, we may place an administrative freeze on your account(s) in order to protect our statutory lien rights and may apply or offset the funds in your account(s) to the amount you owe us at a later time.
 The statutory lien and your pledge do not apply to any Individual Retirement Account or any other account that would lose special tax treatment under federal or state law if given as security.
 By not enforcing our right to apply or offset funds in your account(s) to your obligations that are in default, we do not waive our right to enforce these rights at a later time.21.
 LEGAL PROC

 21. LEGAL PROCESS

-If any legal action is brought against your account, we may pay out funds according to the terms of the action or refuse any payout until the dispute is resolved.
+If any legal action is brought against your account, we may pay out funds according to the terms of the action or refuse any payout until the dispute is resolved, as permitted by law.
 Any expenses or attorney fees we incur responding to legal process may be charged against your account without notice, unless prohibited by law.
 Any legal process against your account is subject to our lien and security interest.

 22. ACCOUNT INFORMATION